kuu/hls-parser/README.md

 Provides synchronous functions to read/write HLS playlists

 ## Features
-* Read playlist and segment files based on [the spec](https://tools.ietf.org/html/draft-pantos-http-live-streaming-21).
+* Parses an HLS playlist file based on [the spec](https://tools.ietf.org/html/draft-pantos-http-live-streaming-21).
-* Converts them files into standard JS objects (See **Data format**.)
+* The parsed playlist is represented as a standard JS object (See **Data format**.)
-* Converts the JS objects back into HLS playlist and segment files that conform to [the spec](https://tools.ietf.org/html/draft-pantos-http-live-streaming-21).
+* Converts the (modified) JS object back into a text playlist that conforms to [the spec](https://tools.ietf.org/html/draft-pantos-http-live-streaming-21).

 ## Usage
 ```js